-- \1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - \2 Notes and accounts receivable-trade rose year on year primarily due to an increase in receivables caused by a change in part of the payment conditions for listing advertising and to an increase in advertising revenue. - \3 The growth in notes and accounts receivable-other from the same quarter last year is primarily a result of a transfer of the receivables from the sale of BB Mobile Corp. from long-term receivables-other.
-The payment is due to be made at the end of March 2013. - \4 The contraction in other current assets from the same period a year earlier can be mainly attributed to a change in the credit settlement scheme of Yahoo!
-Shopping settlement services, resulting in faster collection of payments. - \5 The increase in tangible fixed assets compared with a year earlier was mainly the result of the start-up of data center operations. - \6 Software rose compared with the same quarter in the previous fiscal year primarily because of new purchases and the increase in the number of consolidated subsidiaries. - \7 The increase in goodwill year on year resulted from the increase in the number of consolidated subsidiaries. - \8 Investment securities increased compared with the same quarter last year mainly because of the acquisition of shares of ASKUL Corporation. - \9 Long-term receivables-other decreased from a year earlier principally because the receivables from the sales of shares of BB Mobile Corp., were transferred to notes and accounts receivable-other in current assets.
+- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - 2 Notes and accounts receivable-trade rose year on year primarily due to an increase in receivables caused by a change in part of the payment conditions for listing advertising and to an increase in advertising revenue. - 3 The growth in notes and accounts receivable-other from the same quarter last year is primarily a result of a transfer of the receivables from the sale of BB Mobile Corp. from long-term receivables-other.
+The payment is due to be made at the end of March 2013. - 4 The contraction in other current assets from the same period a year earlier can be mainly attributed to a change in the credit settlement scheme of Yahoo!
+Shopping's settlement services, resulting in faster collection of payments. - 5 The increase in tangible fixed assets compared with a year earlier was mainly the result of start-up of data center operations and purchases of servers and network-related equipment. - 6 The increase in goodwill year on year resulted from additional purchases of shares of subsidiaries. - 7 Investment securities increased compared with the second quarter last year because of the acquisition of shares of ASKUL Corporation. - 8 Long-term receivables-other decreased from a year earlier because the receivables from the sale of shares of BB Mobile Corp., were transferred to notes and accounts receivable-other in current assets.